 A Masters degree gives you the opportunity to either further your understanding of a particular question or take off in a completely different way using skills you have gained from your previous undergraduate degree.

 Manufacturing refers to the act of creating a product out of raw materials according to the specifications of a client or customer.
 Manufacturing typically requires a large-scale production involving advanced industrial technology, machinery, labor, and tools.

 Australia has the third largest number of foreign students in the world despite having a community of only 23 million.
 These are strong academic credentials, but Australian institutions are just as highly ranked as the cities that house them around the native land.

-Request Information Part time Master's Programs in Manufacturing in New South Wales in Australia 2018
+Request Information Part time Master's Programs in Manufacturing in New South Wales in Australia 2019

-The Master of Good Manufacturing Practice provides up to date and in depth good manufacturing practice (GMP) knowledge within the pharmaceutical, biotechnology and medical device industries.
+The Master of Good Manufacturing Practice provides up-to-date and in-depth good manufacturing practice (GMP) knowledge within the pharmaceutical, biotechnology and medical device industries.
 The course provides critical knowledge of legislation relating to the registration, manufacture, storage and supply of licenced therapeutic goods; GxP and quality systems compliance; and the concepts of quality management, risk management, quality assurance and quality control within this heavily regulated industry – all essential ingredients for career development. [+]

 This being the only course of its kind in the Asia–Pacific region, the UTS: Pharmacy discipline has partnered with SeerPharma, the industry’s leading provider of technical compliance and quality assurance knowledge, to deliver students a practice-based and research-led education.
 Designed by leading experts in the field, the course provides professional development options and career pathways for students at all levels of industry organisations.
 It is ideal for students wishing to commence or enhance their pharmaceutical industry manufacturing career with an industry-recognised qualification.